-A team of researchers at Google Brain, which is now part of Google DeepMind, headed by computer scientist and leading machine learning researcher Ashish Vaswani introduced a deep learning model called transformers in 2017 to solve problems related to natural language processing or NLP.
-Algorithms and models based on transformers have helped in advancing the subfield and applications of NLP and have also contributed to the further development of generative artificial intelligence and the specific field of computer vision.
+A team of researchers at Google Brain, which is now part of Google DeepMind, headed by computer scientist and leading machine learning researcher Ashish Vaswani introduced a deep learning architecture called transformers in 2017 to solve problems related to natural language processing or NLP.
+Algorithms and models based on transformers have helped in advancing the subfield and applications of NLP and have also contributed to the further development of generative artificial intelligence and the specific subfield of computer vision.

 Simplified Explainer of What Transformers Are and How They Work